 About 40-45% of Vassar students spend a semester or a year at another institution either in the U.S. or abroad.
 Study abroad can be especially valuable for students majoring in foreign languages and literatures and international studies; it also complements work in other departments and programs, such as art history or Africana studies.
 Students planning to study abroad discuss the possibilities with their academic advisors and then submit an application to the Committee on Leaves and Privileges.
 To be granted permission by the committee, students must present a compelling academic rationale and meet various academic requirements (a GPA of 3.2 or better, for example, and language proficiency, depending on the country).

 Students wishing to study abroad may apply for Vassar sponsored programs, exchange programs, or pre-approved programs offered by other institutions.
 Vassar sponsors programs in Monteverde, Costa Rica; London, England; Paris, France; Berlin, Germany; Clifden, Ireland; Bologna, Italy; Madrid, Spain; and St. Petersburg, Russia.
-In addition, Vassar offers exchange programs in France, India, Japan, Turkey, and the United Kingdom.
+In addition, Vassar offers exchange programs in China, France, Japan, Singapore and the United Kingdom.
 Furthermore, students may apply for pre-approved programs in Africa, the Middle East, Asia, Europe, Central America, the Caribbean, and Latin America.
 More

 Vassar students have the opportunity to spend one or two semesters at other American colleges and universities through a variety of exchange programs.
 Students may apply with the approval of their academic advisor to study for a year or a semester at Amherst, Bowdoin, Connecticut College, Dartmouth, Mount Holyoke, Smith, Trinity, Wellesley, Wesleyan, Wheaton, or Williams, all member colleges, with Vassar, of the Twelve College Exchange Program.

-Among the additional options are a semester at the Eugene O'Neill Memorial Theatre Center in Waterford, Connecticut; a semester of studies in maritime history and literature, oceanography, and marine ecology at the Mystic Seaport in Mystic, Connecticut; and a semester of studies in urban education at Venture/Bank Street in New York City.
-Students may also participate in exchange programs with the Historically Black Colleges: Howard University, Morehouse College, and Spelman College.
+Among the additional options are a semester at the Eugene O'Neill Memorial Theatre Center in Waterford, Connecticut; or a semester of studies in maritime history and literature, oceanography, and marine ecology at the Mystic Seaport in Mystic, Connecticut.
+Students may also participate in exchange programs with the Historically Black Colleges and Universities: Howard University, Morehouse College, and Spelman College.

 Visit the Study Away site for more information and the complete list of domestic study away programs.